-- If you feed formula, your baby will eat about 6 to 8 ounces per feeding, but should not have more than 32 ounces in 24 hours.
+- If you feed formula, your baby will eat about 6 to 8 ounces (180 to 240 milliliters) per feeding, but should not have more than 32 ounces (950 milliliters) in 24 hours.

 - You can start to introduce solid foods at age 6 months.
 Most of your baby's calories should still come from breast milk or formula.

 - Breast milk is not a good source of iron.
-So after 6 months, your baby will start to need more iron in their diet.
+So after 6 months, your baby will start to need more iron.
 Start solid feedings with iron-fortified baby cereal mixed with breast milk or formula.
 Mix it with enough milk so that the texture is very thin.
 Start by offering the cereal 2 times a day, in just a few spoonfuls.

-- You can make the mixture thicker as your baby learns to control it in her mouth.
+- You can make the mixture thicker as your baby learns to control it in their mouth.

 - You can also introduce iron-rich pureed meats, fruits, and vegetables.
 Try green peas, carrots, sweet potatoes, squash, applesauce, pears, bananas, and peaches.